 The Spotify model is a people-driven, autonomous framework for scaling agile.
-This model emphasizes the importance of culture and network.
-This methodology uses Squads, Tribes, Chapters, and Guilds, whereas the foundation of this model is the squad and it acts as the Scrum team.
+The model emphasizes the importance of culture and network and is implemented through Squads, Tribes, Chapters, and Guilds.
+The foundation of the model is the squad and it acts like a Scrum team.

 Spotify has become a popular music player and well known for providing original and limitless collections of music content.
-It was launched in 2008 and it has become a large company with having 1600 employees.
+It was launched in 2008 and it became a large company with 1,600 employees.

-They owe their success to their deeply rooted agile methodologies and utilization of the Agile Scaling in their way.
-This method is called Spotify Tribe.
+It owes their success to their deeply-rooted agile methodologies and utilization of Agile Scaling.
+The strategy is called Spotify Tribe.

-Initially, the company started with scrum methodology when they have fewer employees but when they started to grow they thought of scaling thus they started utilizing agile scaling in their way.
-Now they have 30 agile teams that are spread across 4 cities in 3 different timezones.
+Initially, the company started with scrum methodology, when it had fewer employees, but as it started to grow it implemented agile scaling.
+Now it has has 30 agile teams spread across four cities in three different time zones.

-So by adopting a unique Agile Scaling Method has not only made them achieve their goals quicker but it also helps them in shifting the mindset of the people.
+Adopting a unique Agile Scaling Method has not only made Spotify achieve its goals quicker but also helped to develop employee mindset.

-Spotify has initially started using scrum, soon within no time their scope of work and resources increases thus they started applying agile principles in the following way.
+Spotify started with scrum, but soon it started applying agile principles in the following way:

 7) Chief Architect

-Squads: The Basic Unit of development at Spotify in the squad.
-Generally, a squad is similar to the scrum team and is designed to feel like a mini-startup.
+Squads: The Basic Unit of development at Spotify is the squad.
+Generally, a squad is similar to a scrum team and is designed to feel like a small start-up business.
 In an organization, there can be multiple squads and each squad consists of 6-12 people.

-Each squad dedicated to working on one specific area.
-All the people in a squad usually sit together and they have all the skills and tools needed to design, develop, test, and release to production.
+Each squad is dedicated to working on one specific area.
+Everyone in a squad usually sits together and they have all the skills and tools needed to design, develop, test, and release into production.

 The squad is an autonomous, self-organizing and self-managing.
 Each of the squad has complete freedom to choose their agile methodology.
 So some squad uses Scrum sprints, some use Kanban and some uses mix of scrum and kanban.
 Sometimes to release early, squads apply the Most viable product (MVP) technique too.